-- Read and understand part 1 and annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents.
+- All staff working directly with children are expected to read at least part 1 of KCSIE (those who don't work directly with children can read the condensed version of part 1, in annex A), and review this guidance at least annually - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance - Reinforce the importance of online safety when communicating with parents.
 This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online) - Provide a safe space for pupils who are LGBT to speak out and share their concerns